MPnoy/OverDreamEngine/README.md

 # OverDreamEngine
 A free visual novel engine, was written for Depth of Cold. <p>
 The demo folder contains an example of use.
-It is written for .NET 5.0 and in theory it can be cross-platform, does not contain platform-dependent libraries.<p>
+It is written for .NET 5.0 and is cross-platform, tested on Windows, Linux and MacOS.<p>

 # Features
 Simple and complex animations<p>